stirby/coder-templates/oci-linux-ephemeral/README.md

 ---
-name: Develop in Oracle Cloud Infrastructure
+name: Develop in Oracle Cloud Infrastructure (Ephemeral, Persistent Home)
-description: Develop on Oracle Cloud Instances with ephemeral files
+description: Develop in Ubuntu on Oracle Cloud Instances
 tags: [cloud, oci]
 ---

 # oci-ubuntu-ephemeral
 This template allows developers to provision ephemeral workspaces on Oracle Cloud.
-The user's home directory at `/home/<user>/`  persists as an [oci_core_volume](https://registry.terraform.io/providers/oracle/oci/latest/docs/resources/core_volume.html) for each instance.
+The user's home directory at `/home/<user>/`  persists as an [oci_core_volume](https://registry.terraform.io/providers/oracle/oci/latest/docs/resources/core_volume.html) for each instance, all other data is lost.
 Software can be added through a startup script in the cloud config file.

 ## Authentication
 This template uses [API Key Authentication](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/terraformproviderconfiguration.htm#APIKeyAuth); other methods can be found in the OCI docs.
 Before connecting, the following Terraform variables need to be set: